 #1 – DocSend Review — The Best for Sales Engagement

-DocSend is a turnkey document management solution that provides great information about how people interact with the files you share.
+DocSend is a sleek document management solution that provides great information about how people interact with the files you share.
 Know who’s read your pitch or who’s not even opening emails any more.

 Because DocSend integrates with all the top storage platforms, you’re not going to have to change how or where you keep your files.
 Sending them will just be easier and more secure.